 Sorry! is a board game based on the ancient cross and circle game Pachisi.
 Players try to travel around the board with their pieces faster than any other player.
 The game title comes from the many ways in which a player can negate the progress of another, while issuing an apologetic “Sorry!”
 For two to four players, ages six through adult.

 This fun game is easy to learn and play.
 The goal is to be the first to send all your men around the track without getting into trouble.
 Pieces are moved according to the roll of a die.
 Ideal for two to four players ages 5 and older.

-Yahtzee is the classic dice game with a unique combination of luck and strategy.
+Yahtzee is the classic dice game with a unique combination of luck and strategy and should be included on every list of the best family board games.
 Every game is an exciting challenge to rack up the highest score.
 The object of the game is to score points by rolling five dice to make certain combinations.
 The dice can be rolled up to three times in a turn to try to make various scoring combinations.
 Seriously high scores come from multiple Yahtzee bonus points, but your luck could change with every roll!
 For 2+ players, ages 8 and up.

 Well, now that you have a good list to choose from…get to shopping!
-We know there’s more fun family games than we’ve profiled here.
+We know there are more fun family games than we’ve profiled here.
 What games would you add to our list?